Perinatal Mental Health: Expert Guide for New Moms by Sowania Germain

 1. Seek Professional Support

 If you’re struggling with your emotional health during pregnancy or after childbirth, it’s important to reach out to a mental health professional.
-Therapy, including cognitive behavioral therapy (CBT) and EMDR therapy, can help you process your emotions, build coping strategies, and regain emotional balance.
+Therapy, including cognitive behavioral therapy (CBT), EMDR, or Christian counseling for women, can help you process your emotions, build coping strategies, and regain emotional balance.

 “As a therapist specializing in perinatal mental health,” shares Sowania Germain, “I help new moms navigate the emotional challenges of motherhood, offering support that’s compassionate and tailored to each mom’s needs.”